Author a clickable image question

 The numerator will default to 0 if it's less than 0.

 Example — A clickable image question could have four clickable hot spots, but only two of these are correct.
-If a student were to select both of the correct hot spots, and one incorrect hot spot, their grade for the response area would be 50%:
+If a student were to select both of the correct hot spots, and one incorrect hot spot, their grade for the component would be 50%: